justindepierro/boxcall/docs/database/COMPLETE_SCHEMA_REFERENCE.md

 # BoxCall Database Schema - Complete Table Reference

+> Note: This document is a historical snapshot and some parts are now legacy.
+> For execution tracking and play analytics, `play_executions` is the canonical source of truth.
+> The older `play_calls` table is deprecated and retained only for backward compatibility.

 ## All 21 Database Tables

 ### 🏠 Core User & Team Management (8 tables)